gauravkr19/helm-deploy-operator/README.md

 # myresource
-// myresource operator deploys a frontend app perform CRUD operators and stores the data in Postgres database on Kubernetes, tested on GKE.
+myresource operator deploys a frontend app which performs CRUD operatorions and stores the data in Postgres database on Kubernetes.

 ## Description
 ### Operator features
 Operator is developed using Operator SDK framework.
-It deploys the frontend CRUD app as a Deployment and a database as StatefulSet backed by a PVC.
-The PVC can be extended by passing true value to pvcExtensionNeeded paramter in CR or Helm values.yaml.
+It deploys the frontend CRUD app as a Deployment and a database as StatefulSet.
+The database is backed by a PVC.
+The PVC can be extended by passing `true` value to `pvcExtensionNeeded` field in CR or Helm values.yaml.
 The operator is packaged into Helm chart for easy deployment.

 ### CRUD App
+The app has 4 APIs access internally with in the Pod's shell at the following path:
+* `api/create` for Create
+* `api/records` for Read
+* `api/update` for Update
+* `api/delete` for Delete

 ### Helm values.yaml
+Helm Chart requires values for  `dbUser` `dbPassword`.
+This is hardecoded in values.yaml but should be passed as `--set' field to not expose the secrets.

 ## Getting Started